MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/create-custom-controls-using-pcf.md

 > [!div class="mx-imgBorder"]
 > ![debug-control](media/debug-control-1.png "Debug control 1")

-## Fiddler AutoResponder
+## Debugging using Fiddler AutoResponder

 Use the Fiddler AutoResponder to quickly debug your custom controls.
 Install [Fiddler](https://www.telerik.com/download/fiddler) and follow the steps to configure [AutoResponder](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/streamline-javascript-development-fiddler-autoresponder)

-## Deploying controls into Common Data Service
+## Deploying your PCF controls

 When the debugging and development is finished, you just have one step remaining to deploy your new control.